Attorney Services

 Cooperative Mediation

-Attorneys are fulling involved in the resolution process to help the parties reach agreements.
-Other professionals such as mediators, child specialist, and financial specialist may be used by agreement or to support a parties view on an issue.
-Depending on the parties and attorneys this process may mirror litigation or collaborative or somewhere in between.
+Attorneys are fully involved in the resolution process to help the parties reach agreements.
+Other professionals, such as mediators, child specialists, and financial specialists, may be used by agreement or to support a party’s view on an issue.
+Depending on the parties and attorneys, this process may mirror litigation, collaborative, or somewhere in between.

-The process focuses on a positive outcome for all parties through joint problem solving.
-Each party has a specially trained lawyer to help reach an out of court agreement.
-The parties ma also utilize other collaborative professionals such as coaches, child specialist, and financial specialist.
+The process focuses on a positive outcome for all parties through joint problem-solving.
+Each party has a specially trained lawyer to help reach an out-of-court agreement.
+The parties may also utilize other collaborative professionals such as coaches, child specialists, and financial specialists.
 There is an agreement not to go to Court.
-This offers privacy and often reduces legal fees and length of the divorce process compared to litigation.
+This offers privacy and often reduces legal fees and the length of the divorce process compared to litigation.

 Divorce, separation of unmarried couples, and modifications to parenting plans and child support can be costly.
 I offer several options so clients can choose the level of help they need.